jacobeverist/gnome_visuals/README.md

 ## Python Module

-Much of the reusable code has been ported to a local python module `encoders`.
+Much of the reusable code has been ported to a local python module `gnomecodes`.
 It has three constituent files.

 - `helpers.py`:  utility functions
 - `visuals.py`:  Axes-level visualization code for `matplotlib`